Valley-Hall In-Plane Edge States as Building Blocks for Elastodynamic Logic Circuits: Toplogically-protected edge states

+The mode shapes calculated via finite element analysis (FEA) at the valley $\boldsymbol{K}$ point ($k_x=2\pi/3$) on the two emerging bands in the band gap in Fig. 2 (c) in the article are shown in Fig. \ref{SI_modeshape}.
+We can see that the two new modes are indeed interface modes as the deformation is mainly localized at the interface.

-An important feature of a TPES is that it allows waves to propagate along sharp corners with negligible back-scattering.
-While this phenomenon has been effectively explained in the literature for flexural waves, here we attempt to shed further light on the genesis of this phenomenon by providing an intuitive mechanistic explanation.
+One important feature of a topoligically protected edge states (TPES) is that it allows waves to propagate along sharp corners without appreciable back-scattering.
+Here we attempt to shed further light on the genesis of this phenomenon by providing an intuitive mechanistic explanation.
 To this end, we need to compute and plot the eigenvector phase rotation for a TPES.
 Let us note that TPES is, for all intents and purposes, a propagating wave concentrated near the interface boundary.
 Like any traveling wave, its displacement field is fully characterized in terms of an amplitude and a phase, i.e.,

-where $A(\mathbf{r})$ is the amplitude and $\mathbf{k}\cdot \mathbf{r}$ is the phase, with $\mathbf{r}$ and $\mathbf{k}$ being the real space coordinate and the wavevector, respectively.
+where the complex amplitude term $A(\mathbf{r})$ is the Bloch wave function and $\mathbf{k}\cdot \mathbf{r}$ is the phase, with $\mathbf{r}$ and $\mathbf{k}$ being the real space coordinate and the wavevector, respectively.
 For a TPES, the amplitude function is concentrated along the interface and decreases exponentially as we move away from the interface.
 The phase pattern of a TPES contains important information which directly dictates the wave propagation behavior at corners or junctions of interface boundaries.